Lammie and Muirhead reach world doubles final

 Their 8-3 win over Klaudius Harsch and Pia-Lisa Scholl came after the Scots topped their qualification group with nine straight wins.

-They will face the winners of hosts Switzerland's Saturday tie with Norway.
+They will face Switzerland, the hosts edging out Norway 8-7, on Saturday.

 Scotland are holders, with Jennifer Dodds and Bruce Mouat winning gold last year in Aberdeen.